Herbert Parker (American politician)

 Herbert Parker (March 2, 1856 – February 11, 1939), of Lancaster, Massachusetts, was a Massachusetts politician.

 Early life

 Parker was born in Charlestown (now part of Boston), Suffolk County, Massachusetts on March 2, 1856.
 He was a son of George A. Parker and Harriet Newell (née Felton) Parker (1822–1914).
 His brother, Harold Parker, was one of the first highway commissioners in Massachusetts and planned many of the highways in the state.

 His maternal grandparents were Anna (née Morse) Felton and Cornelius Conway Felton Sr. Among his maternal family were uncles, Cornelius Conway Felton (the President of Harvard from 1860 to 1862), Samuel Morse Felton, Sr., John B. Felton, and his cousin was Samuel Morse Felton, Jr.

 He graduated from Harvard College in 1878.

 Career

 Parker was a Republican.
-He was a lawyer and served as Attorney General of Massachusetts from 1902 to 1906.
+He was a lawyer and served as district attorney of Worcester County, Massachusetts from 1895 to 1899 and Attorney General of Massachusetts from 1902 to 1906.
 He was a Unitarian.

 Personal life

 Parker was married to Mary Carney Vose, a daughter of Caroline Cushing (née Forbes) Vose and Lt.
 Josiah Hayden Vose Jr., who was killed at the Battle of Port Hudson in the U.S. Civil War.
 Together, they were the parents of: